 SPACE is the training program of Salamanca Arts Centre, Hobart’s longest running arts centre.
 We educate emerging artists, arts workers and future industry professionals, with courses including accredited training in producing for theatre and live events, and non-accredited performance classes and workshops.

-Responding to industry demand for skilled workers and staff in the expanding market of live performance, festivals and events in Tasmania, the SPACE program provides introductory training for students ready to begin a pathway into the industry and also provide professional development and up-skilling for current workers.
+Responding to industry demand for skilled workers and staff in the expanding market of live performance, festivals and events in Tasmania, the SPACE program provides introductory training for students ready to begin a pathway into the industry and also provides professional development and up-skilling for current workers.

 Students of SPACE are based at Salamanca Arts Centre, with full access to our venues.
 This is the only course of its kind in Tasmania, offering extensive use of a fully operational theatre, galleries and multi-purpose spaces.
 The venues’ technical facilities offer students the chance to train on industry-standard equipment.
 These facilities include: a new lighting system, including digital control; a modern audio system; a full AV system with digital projection options.

 Salamanca Arts Centre produces multiple programs offering opportunities for SPACE students to work on real productions with real audiences.
-Students will be allocated to productions throughout the year as part of their assessment.
+Students will be allocated to productions throughout the year as part of their learning and assessment.

 In addition, students will complete a minimum of one off-site work placement.
 This placement is a significant part of the course as it provides on-the-job training and an opportunity to assess the student’s skills in the workplace.